solana-foundation/solana-improvement-documents/proposals/0047-last-hard-fork-syscall.md

 ## Summary

-Create a new sysvar `SysvarLastHardFork1111111111111111111111111`, which can be used to get the last hard fork slot.
+Create a new syscall which can be used to get the last hard fork slot.

+`fn sol_get_last_hardfork_slot() -> Slot`

 ## Motivation

-In Solana, when the cluster cannot reach consensus, it is restarted using `ledger-tool` with a hard fork on a slot.
-A hard fork is usually done on an optimistically confirmed slot which was voted on and accepted by 50% of the cluster but still was unable to get a supermajority.
-The cluster is then restarted from the hard fork slot, and all participating nodes need to restart their validator specifying the hard fork slot.
+In Solana, when the cluster cannot reach consensus, it is currently restarted using `ledger-tool` with a hard fork on a slot.
+All participating nodes need to restart their validator specifying the hard fork slot.
 Once all nodes participating in the restart effort on the hard fork exceed 80% of the total stakes, the restart is successful, and the cluster continues from the hard fork slot.
 So hard fork is a tool to intentionally fork off the nodes not participating in the restart effort.
-After successfully restarting the network the hard fork slot is stored in a variable called `hard_forks` in bank.

 Dapp developers may find it useful to know that a hard fork has recently occurred.
 This information can help them prevent arbitrage and liquidation